Camp Be’chol Lashon

 Camp Be’chol Lashon is a multicultural Jewish leadership camp that teaches about global Jewish diversity, builds community leaders, and inspires a love of Judaism.

-The camp is held at beautiful Walker Creek Ranch in West Marin, an hour north of San Francisco.
+Camp in 2024 will be held at Walker Creek Ranch in beautiful West Marin County, one hour North of San Francisco.

 Camp Be’chol Lashon is for campers ages 8-18, with special leadership opportunities for ages 15-18.
 Campers come from all over the United States and around the world.

 Camp Be’chol Lashon is the only summer camp focused on Jews as a multicultural people.
-While ALL children are invited to be part of a global Jewish community, Camp Be’chol Lashon provides ethnically and racially diverse Jews with an opportunity to see themselves as an integral part of the Jewish people.
+While ALL children are invited to be part of a global Jewish community, Camp Be’chol Lashon provides ethnically and racially diverse Jews with an opportunity to be the majority rather than the minority, and to see themselves as an integral part of the Jewish people.

 Each day campers spend a significant amount of time in nature.
-They are free to explore all that Walker Creek Ranch has to offer, including extensive trails and creeks.
+They are free to explore all that Walker Creek Ranch has to offer.

-Campers participate in a variety of sports, including basketball, kickball and gaga every morning.
-In the afternoon campers hike down to Turtle Pond to swim, canoe, and kayak, or just relax on the dock.
+Campers participate in a variety of sports, like basketball and gaga every day.
+In the afternoon, campers head to the Turtle Pond for Kayaking, swimming or to just relax on the dock.
 These activities promote cooperation, health, and most of all—fun!

 Camp Be’chol Lashon brings campers of diverse experience and backgrounds together and facilitates deep and lasting friendships.
 We focus on individuals’ stories and their value to the collective, encouraging conversations and celebrating differences between people as an asset, providing the ability to see oneself as part of a complex multi-faceted community where race is one of many distinguishing factors.